BriantOliveira/Personal-Notebook/data-science-statistics.md

 The z-score of any value, that's one standard deviation away from the mean, will then be 1 after we standardize it.

 **Standard normal distribution **

 When we have a normal distributions, we can standardize it by first subtracting the mean, shifting it to 0.
 And then dividing by the standard deviation, which makes the standard deviation 1.

+Probability Density Function \(PDF\).